concretecms-community-store/community_store/README.md

 The add-on will work directly with a Bootstrap based theme, primarily Elemental, but is intended to be easily modified and overriden for a custom theme.

 ## PHP Version
-This add-on is intended to be run in a PHP 7 environment.
+This add-on is intended to be run in a PHP 8 environment, supporting the same PHP version as the latest version of Concrete CMS.

+Community Store _may_ still run on PHP 7.4, but this version of PHP has reached end-of-life so is no longer supported in recent releases.

 ## Concrete CMS Version
+It is recommended to use the very latest release of Concrete CMS, with the latest release of Community Store.

 Version 2.4.3 and beyond of Community Store is intended for use with version 9 and version 8 of Concrete CMS.
 Earlier releases of Community Store will not work or display correctly under version 9 of Concrete.
 If you are updating an existing version 8 install of Concrete with Community Store installed, please upgrade Community Store to version 2.4.3 or later.

 ## Setup
 The package can be downloaded, unzipped into the /packages directory (ensuring the folder name is simply 'community_store') and installed via the 'Extend Concrete' option within the dashboard.
 It is recommended that a 'release' be used instead of the master branch - https://github.com/concretecms-community-store/community_store/releases

 ## Development
-To install dependencies run:
+To install dependencies, run:
 - npm install --include=dev

-Once installed the node_modules folder is not needed for deployment.
+Once installed, the node_modules folder is not needed for deployment.

 ## Documentation
 Further documentation and how-tos can be found at https://concretecms-community-store.github.io/community_store/